RegressionAndOtherStoriesJulia/ROSTuringPluto.jl/README.md

 These notebooks are intended to be used in conjunction with above book.

 Each notebook contains a chapter.
+In the `notebooks/chapters` directory there are also PDF versions of the chapters created with PlutoPDF (see notes.md).

 ## Personal note